horenbergerb/FriendSimulator/README.md

 The two simulation files are *generate_from_prompt.py* and *simulate_conversation.py*.

 Before you run these, ensure the generation section of *config.yaml* is properly configured.
 Particularly, *model_name* must be the folder of the desired NN.
-For example, if the folder is "TrainedModel" and it's located in the same location as *generate_from_prompt.py* and *simulate_conversation.py*, you would enter *TrainedModel/*
+For example, if the folder is "TrainedModel" and it's located in the same location as *generate_from_prompt.py* and *simulate_conversation.py*, you would enter *TrainedModel*

 I recommend researching and experimenting with *temperature*, *repetition_penalty* and *k*.
 These parameters can affect the quality of the outputs.
 The defaults are what I found to be effective.